plone/training/docs/volto_customization/blocks.md

     "keywords": "Volto, Training, Extend block"
 ---

-# Extend volto blocks
+# Extend Volto blocks

 There are various ways of extending Volto blocks.
-Component shadowing (see last chapter) is a very basic to customize components in volto.
+Component shadowing (see last chapter) is a very basic to customize components in Volto.
 But it comes with its own problems like keeping the shadowed component up to date with latest fixes and features of newer Volto versions.
 Instead of shadowing components we can: